- Borrow $100 to $20,000

 Financial assistance programs

-Assistance programs are often available from the government or nonprofits for people who can’t afford to pay fines or basic living expenses.
+Often, assistance programs are available from the government or nonprofits for people who can’t afford to pay fines or basic living expenses.
 These programs may not help you pay court fines specifically, but they can make it easier to manage your overall budget.

 What you ultimately qualify for depends largely on your income, debts and overall financial situation.
 Common programs that can reduce your bills include the Supplemental Nutrition Assistance Program (formerly food stamps), Home Energy Assistance Program and Medicaid.
 Check with your local and state governments to learn what you might qualify for.